faccioliandrea/Advanced-Image-Processing/README.md

-# 🧠 Advanced Image Processing — Lab Sessions
+# 🧠 Advanced Image Processing

 This repository contains the laboratory exercises developed for the **Advanced Image Processing (DTA095A)** course.
 Each lab explores key concepts in image degradation, restoration, and modern optimization-based and deep-learning methods for inverse problems in imaging.